-Customer Service Spotlight-2d
+Customer Service Spotlight- 2d

 Every employee at MoDOT plays a role in providing outstanding customer service.
 Each quarter, this measure showcases an area within the department and its ongoing work and successes in the realm of customer service.
-This quarter looks at the percent of satisfied motor carriers' customers.
+This quarter looks at the percent of customers satisfied with rest areas' convenience, cleanliness and safety.